Medical Laboratory Technician, A.A.S.

 Although we have never had this happened before, in the case of the clinical site discontinuing student training we would find an additional clinical location for the student to complete their training.
 If a site was not immediately available for that semester then an Incomplete will be given until time that another clinical site could be found.

 It is important to know that discontinue of training by a clinical site due to conduct or disciplinary reasons may or may not constitute a clinical reassignment.
-See the TCC MLT handbook and the TCC student code of conduct for any issues associated with conduct.
+See the TCC MLT handbook and Student Handbook for student code of conduct for any issues associated with conduct.

 What is the completion rate for your program?